grantseltzer/blog/content/blog/how-go-slices-work.md

 ### Demonstration

-In order to demonstrate, i'm going to use a product i'm building at Datadog.
-It's the Dynamic Instrumentation product for Go.
-It let's me hook specific functions and print the values of their parameters any time they're called.
+In order to demonstrate, I'm going to use a product I'm building at Datadog.
+It's the [Dynamic Instrumentation](https://www.datadoghq.com/product/dynamic-instrumentation/) product for Go.
+It lets me hook specific functions and print the values of their parameters any time they're called.

 Take a look at this code: